imthenachoman/How-To-Secure-A-Linux-Server/README.md

 ### Guide Objective

-This guides purpose is to teach you how to secure a Linux server.
+This guide's purpose is to teach you how to secure a Linux server.

 There are a lot of things you can do to secure a Linux server and this guide will attempt to cover as many of them as possible.
 More topics/material will be added as I learn, or as folks [contribute](#contributing).